-The QI program collaborates with the Provider Relations Department to monitor access and availability of care including member wait times and access to practitioners for routine, urgent, emergent, and preventive, specialty, and after-hours care.
-Access to medical care is ensured by monitoring compliance with timely access standards for practitioner office appointments, telephone practices, appointment availability.
-The HCQC also oversees appropriate access standards for appointment wait times.
+The QIHE Program collaborates with the Provider Services Department to monitor access and availability of care including member wait times and access to practitioners for routine, urgent, emergent, and preventive, specialty, and after-hours care.
+Access to medical care is ensured by monitoring compliance with timely access standards for practitioner office appointments, telephone practices, and appointment availability.
+The QIHEC also oversees appropriate access standards for appointment wait times.
 Alliance appointment access standards are no longer than DMHC and DHCS established standards.
-The Provider Manual and periodic fax blasts inform practitioners of these standards.
+The Provider Manual, virtual/onsite visits and periodic fax blasts to educate providers on Timely Access Standards.

-The HCQC reviews the following data and makes recommendations for intervention and quality activities when network availability and access improvement is indicated:
+The QIHEC reviews the following data and makes recommendations for intervention and quality activities when network availability and access improvement is indicated:

-- Member complaints about access - CAHPS 5.1H and CG-CAHPS results for wait times and telephone practices - HEDIS measures for well child and adolescent primary care visits - Immunizations - Emergency room utilization - Facility site review findings - The review of specialty care authorization denials and appeals - Additional studies and surveys may be designed to measure and monitor access.
+- Member complaints about access. - CAHPS 5.1H and CG-CAHPS results for wait times and telephone practices. - · HEDIS measures for well child and adolescent primary care visits. - · Immunizations. - · Emergency room utilization. - · Facility site review findings. - The review of specialty care authorization denials and appeals. - Additional studies and surveys may be designed to measure and monitor access.